athenahealth/aone-fhir-subscriptions/README.md

 }
 ```

-Here the practice filter is updated.
-A new context is added in the request.
-While adding new contexts , make sure that you have the access to these contexts.
-Departments can be added or removed in the same way.
-Remove the appropriate extension object from the array if an entire filter has to be removed.
+In the example above, the `ah-practice` filter within the subscription has been updated to include a new context.
+When adding new contexts, please ensure that you have the necessary access permissions for those contexts.
+Departments can be added or removed following the same procedure.
+To remove an entire filter, delete the corresponding extension object from the array. <br />

-### 3.6 - Subscription Updation Rules
+### 3.7 - Subscription Updation Rules

 a.
 Consumer cannot update the webhook URL of existing subscription. <br /> &nbsp;&nbsp;&nbsp; If required, you can delete the existing subscription and create a new one. <br />
 b.
 It will take upto 15 minutes for the Filter creation/updation to take effect. <br />

-### 3.7 - Deleting a Subscription
+### 3.8 - Deleting a Subscription

 To unsubscribe from a topic you will need to call the `DELETE /Subscription/{id}` endpoint.
 This endpoint requires the `system/Subscription.write` scope.